 Introduction to Deep Learning Algorithms

 Deep Learning algorithms are used to develop models that are made up of several layers of neurons in a neural network.
-Each of these data represents the data to next layer, as most of the dataset which is unstructured like the image data may have millions of feature, due to this huge number of features it becomes unfeasible to use machine learning algorithm.
-While deep learning algorithm is capable of learning progressively more about these type of data while it moves from each layer of the neural network.
+Each of these data represents the data to the next layer.
+Most of the dataset, which is unstructured like the image data, may have millions of features; due to this huge number of features, it becomes unfeasible to use machine learning algorithm.
+While deep learning algorithm can learn progressively more about these types of data while it moves from each layer of the neural network.

 Deep Learning Algorithms

 A perceptron has input nodes (dendrites in the human brain), an actuation function to make a small decision and output nodes (axon in the human brain).
-We will see how one perceptron works, connecting them together will create a deep learning model.
-Input information (number of input variables/features) are assigned some weight and fed to actuation function.
+We will see how one perceptron works; connecting them together will create a deep learning model.
+Input information (number of input variables/features) is assigned some weight and fed to the actuation function.
 The actuation function makes a decision and sends output.
 This perceptron’s output will be input to other neurons.
-Once the batch is processed, with backpropagation error is calculated at each neuron, with the help of a cost function/ cross-entropy.
-In this way, input weights are reassigned and the whole process continues until cross-entropy satisfies the condition.
+Once the batch is processed, backpropagation error is calculated at each neuron, with the help of a cost function/ cross-entropy.
+In this way, input weights are reassigned, and the whole process continues until cross-entropy satisfies the condition.

 Architectural Methods for Deep Learning Algorithms